-The objective is to make a robot that can be controlled by any protester while sitting on a coffee, at their gardens or anywhere on their work by simply using a web page, where is possible to watch, hear and speak through any device.
-That’s why we created a self-balancing robot, with a rigid sturdy frame, a megaphone on the top as a symbol of protest and also as a way to talk to people.
+The objective is to make a robot that can be controlled by any protester while sitting on a coffee, at their gardens or anywhere on their work by simply using a web page, where is possible to watch, hear and speak through it.
+That’s why we created a self-balancing robot, with a rigid sturdy frame, a megaphone on the top as a symbol of protest and a smartphone to talk and see people.

 What you gonna need: